SoCraTesUK/socrates-uk/tickets.md

 ### Our invitation
 Join us for another year of SoCraTes UK happening on {{ site.event_details.date }}!
 The event is hosted at [Alexandra House, Swindon, UK][location] which is surrounded by 2 acres of landscaped grounds and forest, delivering tranquil setting and backdrop.

+Four possible days of exchanging with fellow crafters:

+- An add-on training day, where the sessions are set in advance (in the spirit of the [Foundations day at SoCraTes Germany][socrates_de_foundations]);
-Two full day of [Open Space Unconference][open_space_unconference] plus extra time for getting to know fellow crafters from all experience levels.
+- Two full days of [Open Space Unconference][open_space_unconference] plus extra time for getting to know fellow crafters from all experience levels;
+- A free-form day of activities, community led, to expand on the topics discussed during the open space, or anything else!

 We will allocate tickets on a first-come first-serve basis.